 BIG STONE GAP

-Photo Credit: Kyle LaFerriere, @laferriere.photography
+Photo Credit: Kyle LaFerriere @laferriere.photography

 View another geological wonder at Natural Tunnel State Park.
 Bicyclists can pedal the 5-mile one way Guest River Trail, a rail trail with “gorge-ous” scenery.
-Anglers like to float and fish the Powell River, a day long float starts in downtown Big Stone Gap at Bullitt Park and meanders 12 miles to a takeout at Dryden off US 58.
+Anglers like to float and fish the Powell River.
+A day-long float starts in downtown Big Stone Gap at Bullitt Park and meanders 12 miles to a takeout at Dryden off US 58.

-Big Stone Gap has over 30 restaurants to choose from, including Big Cherry Brewing Company, Good Times at the Gap Pizza & Pub, Moon Dog Brick Oven Pizza, and Curklin's.
+Big Stone Gap has a number of restaurants to choose from, including Big Cherry Brewing Company, GoodTimes Coal-Fired Pizza and Pub, Moon Dog Brick Oven, and Curklin's.

-A National Historic Landmark, Southwest Virginia Museum State Park features an 1890s Victorian stone mansion and a collection of historic artifacts that includes more than 60,000 pieces.
+A National Historic Landmark, the Southwest Virginia Museum State Park features an 1890s Victorian stone mansion and a collection of historic artifacts that includes more than 60,000 pieces.
 The museum's exhibits tell the story of the exploration and development of Southwest Virginia, from the pioneer era of the 1700s to the mining "boom and bust" era of the late 1800s.

 DAMASCUS